392-f25/room-sorting-app/docs/database-schema.md

 # Firebase Realtime Database Schema (MVP)

-This document outlines the simplified MVP data structure for the auction application.
-The goal is to use the leanest possible structure that still supports the core functionality, with the understanding that it can be optimized for scale later.
+This document outlines the streamlined data structure for the multi-device room auction application.
+The new structure consolidates all auction data into a single `auctions` collection for better real-time synchronization and simpler client-side management.

 ---